Thelma Biral: Life and work

 Biral continued to perform in the theatre, remaining prominent on the stage as a comic actress.
 Among her numerous stage performances after becoming a household name on television was opposite veteran comic Niní Marshall in Roberto Romero's Coqueluche (1972).
 That year, Biral had her only child, Bruno Pedemonti (who became a noted actor in his own right).
 She was cast by noted period piece director Leopoldo Torre Nilsson for two thrillers: La maffia (1972) and Los siete locos (Seven Madmen), the following year.
 The latter role earned Biral a Journalists' Association Award for Best Dramatic Actress.
 She returned to soaps in 1976 for Alberto Migré's Dos a quererse (Two for Love) and in 1980, accepted perhaps her most memorable role as an alcoholic in Fernando Ayala's Desde el abismo (From the Abyss).
 This (her second collaboration with Ayala) earned her a second Journalists' Association Award.
 She starred opposite Héctor Alterio in Héctor Olivera's Los Viernes de la eternidad (Fridays in Eternity), in 1981.
-She was given a Press Prize for the role; but, for years afterwards, she limited her performances to the theatre, where she earned plaudits for protagonizing James Sparks' Sparks, Bernard Slade's Soufflé and, from 1991 to 1996, Sebastián Moncada's Brujas (Witches).
+She was given a Press Prize for the role; but, for years afterwards, she limited her performances to the theatre, where she earned plaudits for protagonizing James Sparks' Sparks and Bernard Slade's Soufflé.
+From 1991 to 1996, alongside Nora Cárpena, Graciela Dufau, Susana Campos, Moria Casán, she successfully starred Santiago Moncada's Brujas, directed by Luis Agustoni.
 She accepted a role in a 1994 edition of her first soap opera, "Love Has a Woman's Face," and in 1997, portrayed a struggling artist's estranged mother in Fernando Díaz's Plaza de almas.